 Are you or a loved one suffering from urinary incontinence?
 If so, you’re not alone.
 According to Brighter Health Network, around 13 million people in the United States are affected by urinary incontinence.
-This affects more women than men, and 10-30% of women from 15-64 years old are affected.
+This affects more women than men, and 10 to 30 percent of women from 15 to 64 years old are affected.
 This is a distressing problem, and one that many people are embarrassed to talk about.
 However, this is often a very treatable problem.

 The Common Types of Urinary Incontinence

 One of the most common types of urinary incontinence is stress incontinence.
 When physical stress is placed on the muscles of the pelvic floor, they are unable to maintain control.
 This may lead to a small amount of leakage to a large amount of leakage.
 Some common types of stress include:

 Another common type of incontinence is urge incontinence.
 This occurs when the muscles of the bladder involuntarily contract, often leaving the person with a very short time to get to a restroom.
 This type of incontinence is characterized by frequent need to urinate, and often there are cues that can increase the urges.
 These could include a change in position, water running, turning the key in the door when returning home, running water and so forth.

 Related Blog Article: